premasi/Weathering-App/README.md

   - Open the app
   - Click the "search" icon
   - Write the city name
-  - The application will show the weather
+  - The application will show the weather condition

 ## Dependecies <br />
   - Hilt Dagger version 2.46